-The successful completion of the recently announced consolidation of the Company's Fort à la Corne mineral properties (including the Star - Orion South Project) and the concurrent earn-in arrangement with Rio Tinto Exploration Canada sets the stage for a new phase for the Company.
+The successful completion of the consolidation of the Company's Fort à la Corne mineral properties (including the Star - Orion South Diamond Project) and the concurrent earn-in arrangement with RTEC sets the stage for a new phase for the Company.
 It is the Company's view that Rio Tinto is one of the few companies in the world with the resources and expertise to move forward with a project of the magnitude of the Star - Orion South Diamond Project.
 The Company is also very pleased to have acquired the remaining portion of the Project from Newmont and having Newmont as a significant shareholder.

-As of August 10, 2017, the Company had approximately \$2.4 million in cash and cash equivalents and short-term investments (excluding \$0.8 million in restricted cash).
-A portion of the Company's cash and cash equivalents and short-term investments will be used to complete the 2017 programs as well as advance certain aspects of the Project, including the environmental assessment process and assessment and test work programs required for an updated feasibility study, as well as for general corporate matters.
+As of November 9, 2017, the Company had approximately \$1.4 million in cash and cash equivalents and short-term investments (excluding \$0.8 million in restricted cash).
+A portion of the Company's cash and cash equivalents and short-term investments will be used to complete the 2017 programs (including remaining flow-through commitments) and advance certain aspects of the Project, including the environmental assessment process and assessment and test work programs required for an updated feasibility study, as well as for general corporate matters.